JordisGithub/Sustainable-Makeup-Bag/README.md

 rating_greater_than | number | Will return a list of products with a rating more than indicated number (exclusive) rating_less_than | number | Will return a list of products with a rating less than indicated number (exclusive).

+## MVP

+A few of the things you can do with the sustainable Makeupbag web app:

+* Choose needed beauty products to recreate our looks
+* Obtain a curated list of vegan and sustainable products
+* Easy to purchase online links to personalize your makeup bag
+* Search makeupbag options by ocasion
+* Search makeupbag options by brand
+* Functionality in IOS , tablets & laptops

+## Post-MVP

+A few of the things you can do with the sustainable Makeupbag web app:

+* Choose needed beauty products to recreate our looks
+* Obtain a curated list of vegan and sustainable products
+* Easy to purchase online links to personalize your makeup bag
+* Search makeupbag options by ocasion
+* Search makeupbag options by brand
+* Functionality in IOS , tablets & laptops